MaiaraRodrigues/CV/README.md

 In the 16 weeks at Makers, I had the opportunity to learn and apply best practice in Software Design.
 The focus was on learning skills rather than techniques, and therefore I have been trained in OOP, TDD, SRP and BDD principles.
 Thanks to the imprinting received, I am committed to TDD and to the idea of crafting software that is clean, readable, maintainable.
 I learned to work by XP Values and follow Agile processes.
 During the course I built projects using:

-- Languages: Ruby, Javascript, SQL, jQuery, React
+- Languages: Ruby, Javascript, SQL, JQuery, React
 - Frameworks: Rails
 - Testing Frameworks: RSpec, Jasmine, Mocha/Chai, Capybara
 - ORM:  PostgreSql